ranger6/oneflow-ci/ci/README.md

 A design principle is that the "code under ci" does not include any ci specific artifacts.
 This means different ci tools can be adopted without touching the main code.

+For now, this means that one should be able to add the `ci` directory to the `code under ci` and then adapt the pipeline tasks as needed.
+More structured approaches--git sub-modules, well defined hooks in the ci tasks, etc.--might come later.

 Note, however, that it might be the case that changes to the "code under ci" is modified during the release process.
 For example, metadata (e.g. version) might be injected into "latest stable version" badges or what not.
 Another example might be the automated generation of release notes.